davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter5_3_b.png)

-Now - a position that moves and rotates
+Now - let's define a position that moves and rotates

 ```
 tumbleMovePosition1 = [ [ -30, 10, 10 ], [ 0, 1, 0 ], 90 ];